miau-watermelon/miausort/README.md

 - Galloping with more optimized heuristics

 Currently working on:
-- Porting to more practical languages (Java, C, Rust)
+- Porting to more languages (C, Rust)

 Acknowledgements:
 - Amari [(double-a git)](https://git.a-a.dev/amari) for ideas from Helium Sort, and for the development of [UniV](https://git.a-a.dev/amari/UniV), the visualizer I used for the majority of this algorithm's development.